DETAILED ACTION

 GenBank: LT739240.1 teaches that GACATTCACATCCATAAGAAG and CTTCTTATGGATGTGAATGTC are sense and antisense sequences ,respectively, of the human KIAA0930 sequence from nucleotides 770-790.

 It would have been obvious to one ordinary skilled in the art before the effective filing date of the claimed invention to use a shRNA as the KIAA0930 inhibitor instead of an antisense oligonucleotide against KIAA0930.
-This modification would amount to a simple substitution of one known gene silencing molecule for another.
-Additionally, it would have been obvious to use the teaching of Wand and GenBank: LT739240.1 to generate the shRNA of SEQ ID NO: 8 since Wang lays out the framework for shRNA design to include selective criteria and GenBank: LT739240.1 teaches the sequenced of the KIAA0930 from which the shRNA design should be based upon.
+One of ordinary skill would recognize shRNA as an alternative, well established sequence-specific inhibitory modality.
+Additionally, it would have been obvious to use the teaching of Wand and GenBank: LT739240.1 to generate the shRNA of SEQ ID NO: 8 since Smith and Wang lay out the framework for shRNA design to include selective criteria, and its use for conventional and predictable approach for suppression expression of selected genes; and GenBank: LT739240.1 teaches the sequenced of the KIAA0930 from which the shRNA design should be based upon.
 One of ordinary skill would be motivated to use these teachings as they teach the sense-loop-antisense sequences needed for shRNA generation of a KIAA0930 inhibitor.

 Allowable Subject Matter